rvnminers-A-and-N/meowpow-pool/README_protocol.md

     strCommunityAutonomousAddressHash
     CommunityAutonomousValue

-When the blockchain recevie a new block it will check those 2 values, note that "strCommunityAutonomousAddressHash" is Base58 of "CommunityAutonomousAddress", if the values are missing or wrong then the network will reject new block request, therefor if any third-part pool wants to implement Hivecoin must do some tweak with their rpc data.
+When the blockchain receive a new block it will check those 2 values, note that "strCommunityAutonomousAddressHash" is Base58 of "CommunityAutonomousAddress", if the values are missing or wrong then the network will reject new block request, therefor if any third-part pool wants to implement Hivecoin must do some tweak with their rpc data.

 ## For NOMP based systems